Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Data Analysis

 Intending to study the possible association of the wind direction and wave direction at a chosen location with the meteorological events described above, we collected the 10-meter-above-the-sea-level wind direction and mean wave direction data \cite[see][]{data2023} at the location with coordinates $17.3^{\circ} N$, and $67.3^{\circ}E$, which is about 1200 km from the location of the landfall.
-The hourly data spans from June 1, 2023, 0000 UTC to June 20, 2023, 1200 UTC.
-This resulted in a total of 360 observations reported in degrees.
-Figure-\ref{Biporjoy_plot_torus}(A) and (B) represent the planner and the curved torus plot of the data, respectively.
+The hourly data spans from June 6, 2023, 0000 UTC to June 20, 2023, 0630 UTC.
+This resulted in a total of 348 observations reported in degrees.
+Figure-\ref{Biporjoy_plot_torus}(a) and (b) represent the planner and the curved torus plot of the data, respectively.
 As discussed above, several significant meteorological events happened during the period 6th - 19th June 2023, which indicates the possibility of changepoints being present in the data.
-Since the mean direction is unknown, we executed the test for the toroidal mean direction to determine the existence of changepoints for mean direction in this data set.
-Subsequently using the method developed in Section-\ref{section_cp_torus_mean} and the binary segmentation procedure, we found the presence of multiple changepoints.
-Table-\ref{table:data_biporjoy_cp_table} reports some of the significant changepoints that closely correspond to meteorological phenomena associated with the Super Cyclonic Storm, ``Biporjoy''.
+Since the mean direction is unknown, we executed the test for the toroidal mean direction to determine the existence of changepoints for the mean direction in this data set.
+Subsequently, using the method developed in Section-\ref{section_cp_torus_mean} and the binary segmentation procedure, we found the presence of multiple changepoints.
+Table-\ref{table:data_biporjoy_cp_table} reports some of the significant changepoints along with the $95\%$ confidence interval that closely correspond to meteorological phenomena associated

+with the Super Cyclonic Storm, ``Biporjoy''.
 Table-\ref{table:biporjoy_wind_wave_segment_mean_table} shows the estimated values of the mean direction of the wind and wave directions for each segment.
 It may be noted that we used the limiting distributions $K_{\infty}$ in Equation-\ref{bbridge} to obtain the corresponding p-values.
-We also represent the data using a circular temporal plot \cite[see][]{biswas2024changepoint} in Figure-\ref{biporjoy_wind_wave_temporal_plot}(A) and (B) where eight annular circles from the center to outward represent the corresponding estimated changepoints in the mean direction of the wind and wave direction, respectively.
+We also represent the data using a circular temporal plot \cite[see][]{biswas2024changepoint} in Figure-\ref{biporjoy_wind_wave_temporal_plot}(a) and (b), where eight annular circles from the center to outward represent the corresponding estimated changepoints in the mean direction of the wind and wave direction, respectively.
 The segment-wise estimated mean is represented by blue, and magenta bubble plots at the outer end of the corresponding segment.
+The Figure-\ref{biporjoy_wind_wave_temporal_plot}(c) is the $95 \%$ confidence intervals for the detected changepoints and estimated changepoints are in red dots of the wind and wave directions of the ``Biporjoy'' cyclone.